Living and Research in Germany - FAQ

 There are no tuition fees for doctoral candidates at the MPI-MP except for the Semester Fee charged by the University of Potsdam for immatriculation.
 There are two semesters per academic year in Germany, the Winter Semester (October to March) and the Summer Semester (April to September).
 More information about the semester fee and registration as doctoral student with the University can be found at University Enrolment.

 The great majority of the PhD researchers at the MPI-MP (including IMPRS members who are funded by the MPI-MP) receive a Max Panck Support Contract for doctoral researchers.
 The Max Planck Support Contract is taxed and includes German public health insurance and social security contributions.
-The net income (after taxes and all other deductions) of doctoral researchers with a Max Planck Support Contract is rougly 1,400 EUR per month.
+The net income (after taxes and all other deductions) of doctoral researchers with a Max Planck Support Contract is rougly 1,900-2,000 EUR per month.

 International PhD researchers may need to apply for a visa before coming to Germany, depending on their nationality.
 Information on who needs a visa and which visa is applicable is given on the FAQ Visa for Germany website of the German Federal Foreign Office.
 In general, PhD researchers with a Max Planck Support Contract for doctoral researchers come to Germany on a Researcher Visa.

 Students who plan to come to Germany on a Student Visa need to show that they have sufficient financial means through a scholarship, stipend, or private funding to support themselves (amount as of January 2023: at least 11,208 EUR per year, i.e. 934 EUR per month).
-Please visit the DAAD website for more information about proof of financial resources for a study visa
+Please visit the DAAD website for more information about proof of financial resources for a study visa.

 Housing and living costs

-Most of our PhD researchers find a place to live in private accommodation in Potsdam or Berlin.
-This may be very different from what you are used to in your home country!
-Our PhD researchers either share a flat with other students or find a small apartment for themselves.
-Depending on this, housing costs can range from under 500 EUR to 650 EUR per month or more.
+Housing /accommodation costs will likely be your largest monthly expense.
+Our junior scientists either share a flat with peers or find a small apartment for themselves.
+Depending on this, housing costs can range from under 600 EUR to 800 EUR per month or more.
 There are a few privately-run places in Potsdam that offer furnished student apartments.
 The monthly rent for these "all inclusive" places may be a bit more costly - please explore the links on the left.
 Please note that doctoral students are not eligible for accommodation in student housing run by the Potsdam Student Services (Studentenwerk Potsdam).
 The website of the University of Potsdam Welcome Center is a good place to start informing yourself about housing opportunities in Potsdam and Berlin (please note, however, that they will not be able to find accommodation for you).

-Housing /accommodation costs will most likely be your largest monthly expense.
 The following two websites curated by the DAAD give a rough overview of other living costs:

 DAAD - Costs of education and living